 MP for Mid and South Pembrokeshire

-Henry Tufnell is a Labour (Co-op) MP for Mid and South Pembrokeshire, elected in 2024.
-He currently serves on the Environment, Food and Rural Affairs Committee and the Welsh Affairs Committee.
-The data available does not include his prior career background.
+Henry Tufnell is a Labour and Co-operative MP for Mid and South Pembrokeshire, elected in 2024.
+He serves on the Environment, Food and Rural Affairs Committee and the Welsh Affairs Committee, reflecting a focus on rural and Welsh issues.
+The data provided does not include details of his career prior to becoming an MP.

 Declares two miscellaneous financial interests.